 providing helpful advice.
 Over time, youll learn who they are by trial

-Once you have identified staff with the know-how, the next challenge is
+Once you have identified staff with the knowhow, make sure you get served

-clerk.
-We have all experienced the frustration of being latched onto by a staff member who doesnt know
+the frustration of being latched onto by a staff member who doesnt know

 the answers.
-One strategy when approached by other staff is simply to thank them
+One strategy when approached by other staff is to thank them

-but explain that there is a specific

-clerk you want to talk with.
+but explain that there is a specific staff member you want to talk with.

 In contrast to their low ratings for quality of advice, the big chains